The Basics of Building an Efficient and Secure Intranet Portal

 What is an Intranet?

-An Intranet portal is a private communications network used by employees to access enterprise resources.
+An Intranet is a private communications network used by employees to access enterprise resources.
 Authorized employees can access company news, policies, records, databases, and announcements whenever they need to.
-The use of Intranet for companies helps improve communication and collaboration among employees and to make corporate information easier to use and share.
+It helps companies to improve communication and collaboration among employees and to make corporate information easier to use and share.

 - Improved internal communication;